Appalachian floods kill at least 16 as rescue teams deploy

 Associated Press

 JACKSON, Ky.
 (AP) — Search and rescue teams backed by the National Guard searched Friday for people missing in record floods that wiped out entire communities in some of the poorest places in America.
-Kentucky’s governor said 16 people have died, a toll he expected to grow as the rain keeps falling.
+Kentucky’s governor said 16 people have died, a toll he expected to grow.

-“We’ve still got a lot of searching to do,” said Jerry Stacy, the emergency management director in Kentucky ’s hard-hit Perry County.
-“We still have missing people.”
+Gov. Andy Beshear told The Associated Press that children were among the victims, and that the death toll could more than double as rescue teams search the disaster area.

+“The tough news is 16 confirmed fatalities now, and folks that’s going to get a lot higher,” the governor said later at a briefing.
+He said the deaths were in four eastern Kentucky counties.

 Powerful floodwaters swallowed towns that hug creeks and streams in Appalachian valleys and hollows, swamping homes and businesses, trashing vehicles in useless piles and crunching runaway equipment and debris against bridges.
 Mudslides marooned people on steep slopes and at least 33,000 customers were without power.